03 December 2006

 And more... well, it was also a great opportunity for Miri to win her fear of jumping :-) she did great !!!

-After the mess we went to the cafe and spend some time speaking with old people, with each other, and playing some "kika"...
-For me, this sounds more like "church" ... :-)
+After the mass we went to the cafe and spend some time speaking with old people, with each other, and playing some "kika"...
+For me, this sounds more like "church" ...

-After we met this guy, Bruno, who took us in his tractor to see his land, where he keeps his sheep and he also gave us some home made "Agua ardente" (strong alcoholic drink)... we had a nice time with him as well... he took us also to "The club" where the young people hang out, and he's gonna help us with his tractor to move things to the other land :-)...
+After we met this guy, Bruno, who took us in his tractor to see his land, where he keeps his sheep and he also gave us some home made "Aguardente" (distilled from grapes)... we had a nice time with him as well... he took us also to "The club" where the young people hang out, and he's going to help us with his tractor to move things to the other land...

 It was a really nice day of fellowship with the village...